Shuffle/openapi-apps/docs/gmail.md

 To get these, follow this guide from Google https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid

+**PS: Remember to set the App in Google Cloud to Production, otherwise refresh tokens may time out after some time**

 When you have them, fill them in as such:
 ![image](https://user-images.githubusercontent.com/5719530/160306577-9fc973ab-328f-4005-a036-43589a2e2690.png)

 Then find the right scope.
-These three allow for most things.
+These three allow for most of what you want to do with Gmail.
 ![image](https://user-images.githubusercontent.com/5719530/160306410-99df4d2a-1d35-462b-ab34-289eaa53f393.png)

 And remember to unselect this button, as it's not needed for Gmail.